amitkaps/present/README.md

-show
+Sowhat
 ====

-Craft your deck with markdown and then show.
-More at http://show.amitkaps.com
+Craft your deck with markdown and then answer the sowhat.
+More at http://sowhat.amitkaps.com